Solidarity With Our Migrant Neighbors

 Adopt a Corner

 Some of you might identify with this: my position as a Privileged White Lady can shield me from the suffering of many of my neighbors, especially undocumented immigrants.
-I often feel guilty and ineffectual.
-What I learned last Saturday is that being a Privileged White Lady can be my Superpower: the presence of three white older women made it safer for the workers: ICE might be hesitant to harass or pepper spray us—it would not look good.
+Increasingly, I feel guilty and ineffectual.
+What I learned from my participation in Adopt a Corner is that being a Privileged White Lady can be my Superpower: the presence of white older women where the laborers congregate makes it safer for the workers: ICE might be hesitant to harass or pepper spray us—it would not look good.
 And the workers seemed to welcome our presence.
-Even with my terrible Spanish, I was able to have several conversations.

-You can also find out about local efforts through national organizations like National Day Laborer Organizing Network (NDLON).
-Please contact Ellen Sherron if you’d like to get involved.
+You can also find out about local efforts through national organizations like National Day Laborer Organizing Network (NDLON)

 MORE RESOURCES